 The Loire Valley is heartland of traditional Sauvignon Blancs, and this is a sophisticated yet easy to drink wine from one of its most famous villages.
 The fruit is there in abundance, but so are complex aromas of smoke and flint.
 Delicious.

-A classic northern Rhône red, 100% Syrah, from a classic Rhône house which is on a real quality streak since a change of ownership just before this vintage.
-It has an impressively smooth and rich texture, with intense blackcurrant and bramble flavours and a hint of vanilla.
+A classic northern Rhône red, 100% Syrah, from one of France’s leading co-operatives.
+It has an impressively smooth and rich texture, with intense raspberry and bramble flavours and a hint of minerality from the granite soils of the area (hence the name.)
 A superb expression of the terroir: wonderful with steak, beef, lamb and cheese.

 A wine unique to the Valpolicella area, made by air-drying Corvina and Rondinella grapes till their flavours concentrate and intensify.
 It’s a big wine in every sense: Port lovers who want a wine to accompany their main course will be delighted by this!
-Stunning with hearty beef and game dishes, or with strong, hard cheese to finish your dinner.
+Or simply enjoy by itself after dinner.

 A textbook Barolo: in the glass it’s the colour of a Piemontese sunset, on the nose there’s tar and roses, on the palate plenty of firm tannin.
 We recommend decanting this wine, and matching it with our heartiest beef and mutton dishes.
 Then it will reveal its true majesty: an Italian classic, with real class.